 - The severity of the lie

 - Was there misconduct during the interrogation, such as extensive time in questioning, was the suspect provided time for basic needs such as the use of the toilet and access to water or food

 - What is the makeup of the suspect as related to their intellectual abilities, age, mental and physical health

 What Should You Do If You Are Questioned By Police?

 If you have been taken into custody and questioned by police, keep in mind that the police can tell mistruths to obtain evidence or coerce a confession.
 You should remain silent until your attorney is present, no matter what deals they offer or evidence they produce.

 The Law Office of Joni Eisenstein can help you navigate police interrogations and provide you with solid counsel to help you protect your rights and your freedom.
 Call our office today to schedule your free consultation with our experienced and reputable criminal defense attorney.
-Joni Eisenstein has more than 25 years of experience dealing with San Diego police interrogations and protecting the rights of suspects in a crime.
+Joni Eisenstein has years of experience dealing with San Diego police interrogations and protecting the rights of suspects in a crime.